 Those on the right side, they are standing, they are standing.

-and those that are going (or walking), always have to
+However, those that are going (or walking), always have to

 keep to the left side.”